 The Renaissance is maybe still 80%-20% sacred, or 70-30.
 (These are just my own made-up numbers, so don't quote me on this.)

-So my general point here is that this fancy religious music is still the main event in the Renaissance.
+My general argument here is that this complex religious music is still the main event in the Renaissance.
+It's still the composer's primary job and remains a favorite for music fans today.

 III.
 The Catholic Counter-Reformation 1545-63